 Dolby has been doing business in entertainment and media for a very long time.
-Not only do they make great pro audio tools but they also make great consumer audio products as well.
-So what better source to share some tips on how to make the ultimate outdoor movie night the best it can be.
+Not only do they make great pro audio tools, but they also make great consumer audio products as well.
+What better source to share some tips on making the ultimate outdoor movie night the best it can be.

 The team at Dolby sent over some of the best ways you can make your outdoor movie night an experience to remember.
 Read on and discover what it takes to throw the ultimate backyard, driveway, or side lawn outdoor movie night!

 Outdoor Movie Night

 Whether you’re looking to up your “date night” or introduce a fun way to bring the family together – these tips and tricks will make sure your outdoor movie-watching game is next level!

 The most important item on your outdoor movie magic checklist is a projector.
 Moving your TV outside can be a temporary fix, but you’ll miss out on the full experience (and could throw out your back in the process).

 **Get great deals on Acer projectors using our affiliate link here!**

 If you are thinking about buying a projector, you’ll want to check out its lumen output – or how much light it will produce and display against a surface.
 As a general rule, the darker the viewing conditions, the fewer lumens needed.
 However, if you plan to use the projector before sunset or live in an area with a lot of outdoor lighting, you’ll want to up that lumen count.

 - Picture Too Dark?
 Move the projector closer to the screen.
 Brightness levels will increase the closer it gets but be aware that it will reduce your image size.